Assault Amphibious Vehicle: Thermal sight system

+Survivability Upgrade Program

+Desires to further upgrade the AAV7's survivability had existed since the mid-2000s, with a particular emphasis on the IED threat faced in Iraq and Afghanistan.
+Ideally, such an upgrade would provide, at minimum, the same level of protection as EAAK, but with more coverage and reduced weight.

+In October 2013, a request for proposal for Assault Amphibious Vehicle Survivability Upgrade (AAV SU) was made, with a focus on force protection and platform survivability.
+The initial specifications called for improved armor protection on the vehicle's belly and sponsons, blast-mitigating seats, and spall liners.
+Additional upgrades may have included protection for the fuel tanks as well as general automotive and suspension upgrades to keep the vehicle's performance up to specification.
+Of the 1,063 AAV7s of all types in service by early 2014, 392 Personnel variants were slated to receive the upgrade.

-In March 2015, SAIC was awarded a contract to perform an AAV Survivability Upgrade (SU).
+In March 2015, SAIC was awarded a contract to perform the AAV SU.
 Marine Corps and SAIC officials unveiled the AAV SU prototype in January 2016, with survivability enhancements including replacing the angled EAAK with 49 advanced buoyant ceramic armor panels, a bonded spall liner, armor-protected external fuel tanks, an aluminum armor underbelly providing Mine Resistant Ambush Protected (MRAP)-equivalent blast protection, and blast mitigating seats as well as a more powerful engine, new suspension system, and increased reserve buoyancy.
 The AAV SU program was intended to upgrade 392 vehicles to keep them operational through 2035 as the ACV gradually entered service.
 In August 2017, the Marine Corps awarded SAIC a low-rate initial production for 21 vehicle upgrades.
 However, in August 2018 the Marine Corps terminated the AAV upgrade program, citing other budgetary priorities.

+Other upgrades

+In FY2014, AAVs began to be fitted with Emergency Egress Lighting Systems (EELS) to aid troops in exiting the vehicle during emergencies.
+Additional safety and reliability changes also began around this time, including upgrades to the throttle linkage, a Tow Pintle safety upgrade, Plenum Contact Indicator, Electric Bilge Pump, and new servers, laptops and radios on the AAVC7A1 variant.

-In 2021, the United States Marine Corps started to install the M153 Common Remotely Operated Weapon Station (CROWS) on their AAVP-7A1s.
+In 2021, the United States Marine Corps started to install the M153 Common Remotely Operated Weapon Station (CROWS) on their AAVP7A1s.
 The M153 CROWS is a stabilized mount that contains a sensor suite and fire control software.
 It allows on-the-move target acquisition and first-burst target engagement.
 Capable of target engagement under day and night conditions, the CROWS sensor suite includes a daytime video camera, thermal camera and laser rangefinder.
 It can be fitted with the Mk-19 grenade launcher, M2 .50 Caliber Machine Gun, or M240B Medium Machine Gun.